-If you’ve ever worked with a professional photographer, I’m sure you’ve asked yourself the same: why are digital images so expensive?!
+If you’ve ever inquired or worked with a professional photographer, I’m sure you’ve asked yourself the same: why are digital images so expensive?!
 The answer to that question is not as black and white as you may think.

 As I’ve mentioned before, value is not the same as price.
 Price is simply the monetary amount necessary to purchase a service or product; value, as The Oxford English Dictionary defines it is “the worth of something compared to the price paid or asked for it,” or rather, the gratification and advantage one finds in that particular service or product.

-Unless you are working with a shoot-and-burn photographer who charges one flat fee for a session and set number of digital images, none of which you’ve seen before agreeing to purchase (uh-oh!), you should expect to pay for digital images.
+Unless you are working with a shoot-and-burn photographer who charges one flat fee for a session and a set number of digital images, none of which you’ve seen before agreeing to purchase (uh-oh!), you should expect to pay a significant amount of money for digital images.
 How much, however, will vary from photographer to photographer.

-Professional photographers use professional labs that print their images exactly as they intended them to be printed, specifically in regards to color calibration and quality retention.
-Take your digital images and print them yourself and you’ll likely find that your images look almost nothing like what your photographer presented you with at your viewing appointment or via online gallery, I can guarantee it.
-Using these low-cost labs is a surefire way to not only devalue the work of your photographer, but the price you invested in your pet’s session.
-It makes little sense to invest $100+ on your session only to skimp out on quality products in an attempt to save a few dollars on prints.
+Professional photographers use professional labs that print their images exactly as they intended them to be printed, specifically in regard to color calibration and quality retention.
+Take your digital images and print them yourself and you’ll likely find that your images look almost nothing like what your photographer presented you with at your ordering appointment or via an online gallery; I can guarantee it.
+Using these low-cost labs is a surefire way to not only devalue the work of your photographer but the time and financial investment you made in your pet’s session.
+It makes little sense to invest hundreds or thousands of dollars on your session and hours of your time only to skimp out on quality products in an attempt to save a few dollars on prints.

 Before you balk at the cost of digital images, ask yourself the following: